j-thepac/EuroAssignment/README.md

 #### Format Used : parquet
 1. Retaining the data structure and type information is a key advantage of this approach.
-2. This strategy offers multiple benefits, including reduced storage requirements and improved processing efficiency.
+2. Reduced storage requirements and improved processing efficiency.
 3. When setting the compression "snappy," which offers rapid compression and decompression capabilities.
-4. Utilizing compression can result in a significant reduction in the storage space needed for your data,
-5. ultimately enhancing data transfer and processing efficiency in distributed environments like Spark clusters.
+4. ultimately enhancing data transfer and processing efficiency in distributed environments like Spark clusters.

 ![compress](compress.png)